kvark/kvark.github.io/_posts/2021-05-01-spirv-horrors.markdown

 categories: spirv
 ---

+Disclaimer: this is a rant about SPIR-V specifically in the context of graphics (not general compute).
+Some of the weirdness of SPIR-V came around from the needs of [clspv](https://github.com/google/clspv) front-end, as pointed out by [JohnK](https://github.com/johnkslang).

 # History

 For WebGPU community group, the debate on whether or not we can adopt SPIR-V for the API needs was probably the most contentious of all, it was discussed for years.
 Me and a lot of other folks, especially from Google, were deeply convinced that SPIR-V is a great portable format.
 It's binary, well defined (in Khronos) by the very folks who make the hardware for running it, and there is a growing ecosystem around it.
 What can possibly go wrong?